byyan2020/github-finder/README.md

 ## Features To Be Implemented
   - admin page allows to add new github users, update user information and delete users
+  - pagination for user list and repository list